Life Events - Research and Travel: Medical Issues to Handle Before You Leave

 You may not be able to obtain your medication overseas.
 Have a supply of any prescription medications you know you will need while you are away.
 (See also "Prescriptions," above.)

 If you are able to fill a prescription overseas, you will need to pay for your medication and seek reimbursement from your usual prescription provider.
-If you are on University-related travel, contact HTH Worldwide for prescription coverage. http://www.uhs.umich.edu/tai/
+Please review the FDA information regarding bringing prescription drugs back into the country.
+If you are on university-related travel, contact HTH Worldwide for prescription coverage. http://www.uhs.umich.edu/tai/

 Carry a duplicate copy of the prescription you are taking.
 Ensure that both the drug's generic and trade names are given.
 A doctor's note describing why you are taking this medication is also recommended.
 Leave all medications in their original, labeled container